You are here: Home About Gesa Gesa in the Community

 The Tri-Cities Carousel of Dreams Foundation is a non-profit organization engaged in restoring a 102 year old big-park carousel to its original condition for the public to enjoy at the Southridge Sports Complex in Kennewick, Washington.

 The Gesa Carousel of Dreams provides the area with a year-round venue for arts, entertainment, weddings and birthday parties for the surrounding region.
-Construction of the facility and installation of the vintage 1910 Charles Carmel Carousel will be funded in large part through Gesa’s $1 million commitment.
-A groundbreaking ceremony was held in November of 2012 and construction is expected to be completed by the summer of 2013.
-Carousel horses are currently on display at Gesa’s Headquarters.
+Construction of the facility and installation of the vintage 1910 Charles Carmel Carousel was funded in large part through Gesa’s $1 million commitment.
 More information about the Carousel of Dreams Foundation can be found at carouselofdreams.net.

 Gesa is a proud to partner with the Tri-City Dust Devils.
 The Dust Devils continue to be an integral part of the Tri-Cities community by bringing fun, affordable family entertainment to Gesa Stadium.

-The Dust Devils ended the 2013 season with a record-breaking number of people that walked through the gates of Gesa Stadium!
-For the seventh straight year, the Dust Devils broke their single-season attendance record with an average of 2,270 fans per game, and 2013 was the ninth consecutive year of increased attendance for the Dust Devils.
-On the field, the 2013 season boasted the team’s first combined no-hitter since August 8, 2001.
+The Dust Devils ended the 2014 season with a record-breaking number of people that walked through the gates of Gesa Stadium!
+For the eighth straight year, the Dust Devils broke their single-season attendance record with an average of 2,285 fans per game, and 2014 was the tenth consecutive year of increased attendance for the Dust Devils.

 Habitat for Humanity is a non-profit organization dedicated to eliminating poverty and homelessness.
 Habitat works in partnership with low-income working families, sponsors, and communities.
 Through volunteer labor and donations of money and materials, Habitat builds and rehabilitates houses with the help of recipient families.
 Habitat started in the Tri-Cities in 1994 and has built over 50 homes.
 Habitat for Humanity’s goal is to build 12 homes per year.